 1. You Have to Take Courses From an Approved Provider

 Don’t get fooled by companies offering dirt cheap real estate courses.
 There’s a good chance they aren’t approved by the state’s real estate commission, and therefore any classes they offer won’t count towards the required credits.
-Not cool.

 2. You Have Options for How, When and Where You Take Pre-License Courses